-Sensory and Physical Intent - what we will do Implementation - how we will deliver Impact - what it will look like Access support and advice from the LA Hearing / Visual Impairment team.
-Access support and advice from the LA Hearing / Droad curriculum through use of quality first teaching and adaptive approaches.
-Cl All children with VI or HI will be accessing the broad and balanced curriculum with any necessary adaptations being made.
+Sensory and Physical Intent - what we will do Implementation - how we will deliver Impact - what it will look like Hearing and Visual Impairment: Access support and advice from the LA Hearing / Visual Impairment team.
+Staff will follow plans provided / built with external agencies, ensuring full integration of targets within the broad curriculum through use of quality first teaching All children with VI or HI will be accessing the broad and balanced curriculum with any necessary adaptations being made.
+Ensure appropriate adaptations are made to lesson delivery to ensure full access to the curriculum. and adaptive approaches.
 Children will be making progress relevant to their own starting points.
 Work with families to complete the relevant referrals for assessment and support.
 Clear and open communication with families will be part of initial referrals and subsequent reviews of progress.
 Families will feel well informed about the services supporting their child.
 Access relevant training to upskill the staff team.
 School will work with the HI and VI team to ensure that all staff receive relevant training to best support children.
 Staff have confidence in their skillset.
 Children are accessing a broad and balanced curriculum and making personal progress.
 Use of Evidence for Learning to support staff development and to capture child's learning journey and progress towards targets.

-Social Emotional and Mental Health (SEMH) Intent - what we will do Intent - what we will do Implementation - how we will deliver Identify children who are experiencing social, emotional or mental health difficulties that are impacting upon their ability to access learning.
+Social Emotional and Mental Health (SEMH) Intent - what we will do Impact - what it will look like Identify children who are experiencing social, emotional or mental health difficulties that are impacting upon their ability to access learning.
 Use of bespoke assessments will be undertaken to identify children's specific needs and identify the most suitable programmes for them.
 This might be part of targeted interventions or whole class approaches.
 Information to support individual children will be recorded in their one-page profiles / and other SEND information such as support plans and EHCPS.
 Access support, advice and training from primary outreach services.
 This might include training around: Trauma informed practice, attachment, therapeutic practices.
 Staff will receive appropriate training to build their knowledge and skillsets around supporting children with SEMH.
 Use of Evidence for Learning to capture progress and support staff and other professionals to reflect on practice.

 Offer targeted CPD to staff in developing their skills and knowledge around social, emotional and mental health needs.
 Use of strategies / approaches / resourcing will then be used to support children in the classroom.
 All staff working with children will have a thorough understanding of what this support looks like and how it meets needs.
 Ensure one-page profiles / support plans / extended support plans/ EHCPs are in place, agreed with children and families.
-Staff will receive appropriate training around completing SEND documents with a key focus of coproduction with child and key adult(s).
+Staff will receive appropriate training around completing SEND documents with a key focus of co-production with child and key adult(s).
 Children will be accessing a broad and balanced curriculum alongside their peers.
 Families and children will feel well informed around the support being offered.
 Staff will work with children/family will be involved in creating documents.
 Provide clear transition support / plans as determined by need and agreed with children and families.
 Well planned liaison with next class teachers / next schools to ensure that all information regarding children's needs is clear and understood.
 Children will be successful as they move to new classes / schools as a result of effective transition plans / meetings and handover of information.
 Follow the school's policies relating to behaviour, relationships and SEND.
 Ensure that all staff know, understand and adhere to school policies.
 Consistent approaches used by staff mean that children are clear of the expectations of them.